atom-sw/fauxpy/docs/user/start.md

 python -m pytest tests/test_isosceles.py::test_ia_crash --src code --family ps
 ```

-PS returns an empty list of lines on this example as well.
+PS returns an empty table of lines on this example as well.
 PS can only
 localize bugs that originate in branching predicates (such as
 conditionals and loop exit conditions), and hence it is a poor match for
 these examples.